-Jamal McClendon, Jr., M.D. is a neurosurgeon and pediatric neurosurgeon practicing in Phoenix, Arizona.
-He is an assistant professor of neurological surgery at Mayo Clinic in Arizona, where he specializes in scoliosis care, kyphotic deformity, revision spinal surgery, and minimally-invasive reconstruction.
-His clinical interests include minimally-invasive spine surgery, adult degenerative kyphoscoliosis, early-onset scoliosis and adolescent idiopathic scoliosis, and spinal oncology.
-His research interests include peri-operative management in spinal deformity, and risk of progression of adolescent idiopathic scoliosis.
-He features state-of-the-art technology including augmented reality for deformity operations.
+Jamal McClendon, Jr., MD, is a neurosurgeon and pediatric neurosurgeon at Mayo Clinic in Arizona.
+He is an assistant professor of neurological surgery and specializes in scoliosis care, kyphotic deformity, revision spinal surgery and minimally-invasive reconstruction.
+His clinical interests include minimally invasive spine surgery, adult degenerative kyphoscoliosis, early-onset scoliosis and adolescent idiopathic scoliosis, and spinal oncology.
+His research interests include peri-operative management in spinal deformity and risk of progression of adolescent idiopathic scoliosis.

 U.S. News & World Report ranks Mayo Clinic #1 in Arizona.